 Migraines are one of the most disabling medical disorders in the world.
-Triggers are different elements that may bring about a migraine attack.
+Triggers are different elements that may bring about an attack.
 Every migraineur has their personal triggers.
 Some of the leading migraine triggers that patients report are as follows:

 As you notice, caffeine is at the top of the list of migraine triggers.
 It is a compound often found in beverages we consume, such as coffee, tea, soft drinks, and energy drinks.
 Caffeine is also in chocolates and several over-the-counter medications.

-In short, coffee can both trigger and treat a migraine episode.
+In short, coffee can both trigger and treat an episode.

 Coffee is the most vital dietary trigger factor of migraine and tension-type headaches, according to a study.

 There is what doctors refer to as a “caffeine rebound,” which happens when a person takes too much of the substance.
 The National Headache Foundation explains that people may likely get a caffeine rebound headache once they withdraw from taking caffeine after continually consuming too much of it.

 A recent study published in the American Journal of Medicine found that drinking three or more cups of caffeinated beverages – such as coffee – a day can bring about an attack that day or the following day in people with episodic migraines.
 Those with episodic migraines experience up to 14 headaches days per month.

 The team of researchers observed 98 adults with episodic migraines.
 For six weeks, all patients made entries in an electronic diary twice each day.
 They recorded their intake of caffeinated drinks, lifestyle activities, and the timing and descriptions of their attacks.
 At the end of the study, researchers concluded that people who drink three or more cups of coffee a day are more prone to get migraine headaches.